asifaly/adorable-broccoli-8f72c/src/pages/index.md

     grid_gap_vert: medium
   - type: features_section
     title: What's Special About Tinkercaps
-    subtitle: Features Section Example
+    subtitle: This is where we convince you to reach for your credit card
     features:
       - title: Offline First
-        subtitle: 'Touch, Feel & Tinker'
+        subtitle: 'No more fights for device time'
         content: >-
-          Kids are hooked to their devices be it online classes or games.
+          We know its a tall claim (but why not!).
+Tinkercaps provides instructions via patented "*~~Augmented~~ Real Reality*" i.e **Printed Instructions** to read and follow.
+Yes, being offline is our USP!.
-          Tinkercaps aims to keep all learning material traditional i.e printed instructions to follow.
-Yes, being offline is our USP!
+          We do have instruction videos though, if that's your thing!
         actions:
           - label: Learn More
             url: /style-guide